Blog

-During my discussions about the ongoing environmental disaster, I am regularly asked what “solutions” I am proposing.
-In this precise use of the term “solution”, it does not mean a “set of decisions and acts that can solve a difficulty” (Le Robert), but rather a “set of decisions and actions carefully planned by scientists, technicians and governments, capable of resolving the socio-ecological crisis without taking risks and maintaining modern material comforts — Wi-Fi, Internet, smartphone, computer, car, refrigerator, microwave, washing machine, microwave, washing machine, oven, oven, oven, stove, stove, kettle, heating, air conditioning, running water, hot water, electricity, electricity, hospital, hospital, high speed transport, high speed transport, high speed transport, supermarket, cinema, etc.”
+When discussing the ongoing environmental catastrophe, I am often asked what 'solutions' I propose.
+In this particular use of the term 'solution,' it does not mean 'a set of decisions and actions that can resolve a difficulty' (as defined by the dictionary).
+Instead, it refers to 'a set of decisions and actions carefully planned by scientists, technicians, and governments, capable of resolving the socio-ecological crisis without taking risks and while maintaining modern material comforts – Wi-Fi, Internet, smartphones, computers, cars, refrigerators, microwaves, washing machines, ovens, stovetops, kettles, heating, air conditioning, running water, hot water, electricity, hospitals, high-speed transportation, supermarkets, cinemas, etc.'

-You can't solve anything by keeping most of the elements that make up a problem.
-It takes 3,000 tons of sand to build a building the size of a hospital, 200 tons for a single-family house and 30,000 tons for a kilometer of highway.[1].
-In 2017, around 44 billion tons of sand, gravel and clay were torn from the Earth's crust, equivalent to more than four million Eiffel Towers[2].
-Replacing this sand with another material only displaces the problem and In fine, create others.
-Maintaining the addiction to modern comforts based on insane extractivism and submitting blindly to the authority of a bunch of incompetent people is not a solution; it is suicide.
+You can’t solve anything while keeping most of the elements that constitute the problem.
+It takes 3,000 tons of sand to construct a building the size of a hospital, 200 tons for a single-family home, and 30,000 tons for a kilometer of highway [1].
+In 2017, approximately 44 billion tons of sand, gravel, and clay were extracted from the Earth's crust — the equivalent of more than four million Eiffel Towers [2].
+Replacing this sand with another material only shifts the problem and ultimately creates new ones.
+Maintaining the addiction to modern comforts based on reckless extractivism, while blindly submitting to the authority of a bunch of incompetents, is not a solution; it’s suicide.
 The solution is Revolution.
-Not to establish yet another utopian political project that will fail as miserably as the previous ones.
-But to abolish technological slavery, put an end to the deadly reign of the machine and restore humanity to its dignity.
+Not to implement yet another utopian political project destined to fail as miserably as the others, but to abolish technological slavery, put an end to the deadly reign of machines, and restore humanity’s dignity.

-Theodore John Kaczynski alias Unabomber, a gifted mathematician who became famous for his campaign of parcel bombs that seriously shook the United States for nearly two decades, is the author of Anti-Tech Revolution: Why and How?
-(2016) recently translated to Éditions Libre.
-The main idea defended in this book is that only a complete dismantling of the tech-industrial system can stop the carnage.
-This article is not intended to excuse the actions of Theodore Kaczynski or to encourage people to imitate him.
-The interest is to present your diagnosis of the situation and your proposals to remedy the quagmire we have inherited.
-At no point is Theodore Kaczynski inciting violence; rather, he is proposing a highly strategic treatise that will appeal to those determined to stem the ongoing disaster.
+Theodore John Kaczynski, also known as the Unabomber, was a brilliant mathematician who became infamous for his mail bomb campaign that shook the United States for nearly two decades.
+He is also the author of Anti-Tech Revolution: Why and How?
+(2016).
+The central idea advocated in this book is that only the complete dismantling of the techno-industrial system can halt the destruction it causes.
+This article is not intended to excuse Theodore Kaczynski's actions or encourage anyone to imitate him.
+Its purpose is to present his diagnosis of the current situation and his proposals for addressing the mess we have inherited.
+At no point does Kaczynski advocate violence; instead, he offers a highly strategic treatise that will appeal to those determined to tackle the ongoing catastrophe.

-With an IQ of 167, who entered Harvard University at the age of 16, Theodore Kaczynski is nothing crazy as we can see by reading his work and watching the series.
-Unabomber: His truth broadcasted by Netflix[3] or by researching his trial[4].
-However, for those most sensitive to the demonization of the media, an eminent professor of psychology recalls that “dehumanized monsters only exist in our simplifying mind” and that “being immoral is never equivalent to an absence of morality.[5].”
-In the United States, Theodore Kaczynski's ideas are attracting more and more people with a wide variety of profiles, from anarchists to environmentalists[6] through curators and editors at Fox News[7], as well as many teens expressing their rejection of modernity on TikTok.
+With an IQ of 167 and having entered Harvard University at the age of 16, Theodore Kaczynski was far from being a madman, as can be seen by reading his works, watching the Netflix series Unabomber: In His Own Words [3], or researching his trial [4].
+Nevertheless, for those more susceptible to media demonization, a prominent psychology professor reminds us that 'dehumanized monsters exist only in our oversimplified minds' and that 'being immoral is never equivalent to lacking morality entirely [5].'
+In the United States, Kaczynski's ideas are attracting an increasingly diverse audience, ranging from anarchists and environmentalists [6] to conservatives and Fox News commentators [7], as well as many teenagers expressing their rejection of modernity on TikTok.

 […]

-Swallowing the “Ted Pill” is embracing the romance of a return to a pre-industrial way of life, that of hunter-gatherers.
-It is to reject modernity, agriculture and civilization[8].”
+To swallow the “Ted pill” is to embrace the romance of a return to a pre-industrial, hunter-gatherer lifestyle.
+It is to reject modernity, agriculture, and civilization itself.
+[8]"

-If Theodore Kaczynski's ideas span a broad political spectrum and speak to so many people in the United States (and around the world), it's worth taking a look at.
-People are seduced by certain ideas because they resonate with them; these ideas probably meet their current concerns, expectations, and/or needs.
-What is unreasonable or illogical in wishing for the collapse of a system that threatens the survival of one's own species?
-This attitude seems to me to be completely natural, wise and consistent.
-It is this same survival instinct that allowed Homo sapiens to spread across all continents and to adapt to environments with sometimes very harsh climatic conditions.
-Without this instinct, our species would have died out quickly and would not be able to live for 300,000 years today.
-To put things into perspective, the industrial civilization that emerged about two centuries ago lasted less than 0.1% of human history.
-In this extremely short period of time, the industrial system has inflicted immense damage on living systems, biological diversity and cultural diversity.
+If Theodore Kaczynski's ideas resonate with such a wide political spectrum and appeal to so many people in the United States (and worldwide), they are worth a closer look.
+People are drawn to certain ideas because they strike a chord within them, likely addressing their concerns, expectations, and/or current needs.
+Is it unreasonable or illogical to wish for the collapse of a system that threatens the survival of our own species?
+To me, this attitude seems entirely natural, wise, and coherent.
+It is the same survival instinct that allowed Homo sapiens to spread across almost every continent and adapt to environments that sometimes had harsh climates.
+Without this instinct, our species would have quickly gone extinct and would not boast a longevity of 300,000 years today.
+To put things in perspective, the industrial civilization born about two centuries ago accounts for less than 0.1% of human history.
+Yet, in this extremely short period, the industrial system has inflicted immense damage on living systems, biological diversity, and cultural diversity.

-Only a century ago, this world was still full of life: several million Native Americans — up to 18 million individuals according to some estimates[9] — populated North America before the European invasion and coexisted with 30 to 60 million bison[10] (in 1890, there were 750 bison left[11]); in the 19th century, still in North America, gigantic clouds of passenger pies “obscured the sky almost as far as the eye could see” and, by landing, could “break the branches of trees and sometimes overturn them” (the descendants of Europeans exterminated the species in a few decades until its extinction, probably at the beginning of the 20th century).[12]); in Africa, where the human population was around 140 million in 1820[13], at the same time, more than 20 million elephants were roaming savannas and forests (a few hundred thousand remain today)[14]); according to the WWF, “only 150 years ago, African savannas were full of rhinos and other wildlife[15] ”; more than 85% of wetlands have disappeared since the 18th century, the famous “Enlightenment”, and more than 75% of major rivers have seen their course modified by infrastructures[16] ; coral has declined by half in less than 200 years[17] ; seagrass beds declined by 10% per decade during the 20th century[18] ; the biomass of large predatory fish has been reduced by nearly 70% in a century[19] ; livestock represents 59% of the total biomass of terrestrial vertebrates, humans 36% and wild vertebrates (mammals, birds, reptiles, amphibians) only 5%[20] ; a million plant and animal species are threatened with extinction in the coming decades, “something that has never happened before in human history[21] ”.
+Just a century ago, this world was still teeming with life: several million Indigenous people—up to 18 million individuals, according to some estimates [9]—inhabited North America before the European invasion and they coexisted with 30 to 60 million bison [10] (by 1890, only 750 bison remained [11]); in the 19th century, still in North America, massive flocks of passenger pigeons “darkened the sky almost out of sight” and could “break tree branches and sometimes knock them down” (descendants of Europeans exterminated the species in a few decades, likely by the early 20th century [12]); in Africa, where the human population stood at around 140 million in 1820 [13], more than 20 million elephants roamed the savannas and forests (today, only a few hundred thousand remain [14]); according to WWF, “only 150 years ago, the African savannas were full of rhinoceroses and other wild animals [15]”; more than 85% of wetlands have disappeared since the 18th century, the famous century of “Enlightenment,” and more than 75% of major rivers have had their courses altered by infrastructure [16]; coral has declined by half in less than 200 years [17]; seagrass beds have decreased by 10% per decade during the 20th century [18]; the biomass of large predatory fish has been reduced by nearly 70% in a century [19]; livestock accounts for 59% of the total biomass of terrestrial vertebrates, humans 36%, and wild vertebrates (mammals, birds, reptiles, amphibians) only 5% [20]; a million plant and animal species are threatened with extinction in the coming decades, “something that has never occurred before in the history of humanity“ [21].

-While many human cultures have coexisted with animal and plant species since ancient times, if today 80% of the world's remaining biodiversity is found on land “owned, occupied or used”[22] ” by indigenous peoples, the problem is not to be found in human nature, but in the different types of societies that humans establish.
-Moreover, cultural diversity is disappearing along with biological diversity, and 90% of languages will have died out by the end of this century.[23].
-Since the first city-states and their agriculture, civilizations have systematically ravaged forests, resulting in halving the plant biomass on Earth and reducing its diversity by more than 20% in 11,000 years[24].
+While many human cultures have coexisted with animal and plant species for millennia, and today 80% of the remaining global biodiversity is found on lands "owned, occupied, or used [22]" by Indigenous peoples, the problem lies not in human nature but in the types of societies humans have created.
+In fact, cultural diversity is disappearing alongside biological diversity.
+90% of languages will have vanished by the end of this century[23].
+Since the rise of city-states and agriculture, civilizations have systematically destroyed forests, halving the planet's plant biomass and reducing its diversity by over 20% in 11,000 years [24].

-Non-state peoples are fully capable of damaging their environment (and sometimes do), but that is out of all proportion to the barren deserts left in their wake by ancient civilizations.
-The first industrial revolution and the power of motorized machines enormously amplified the harmful power of civilization.
-Moreover, coal mining probably saved Western civilization from collapse due to the scarcity in the 15th and 16th centuries of the main fuel that supplied cities and industries: wood[26].
+Non-state peoples are certainly capable of damaging their environment (and sometimes do), but it is nothing compared to the barren deserts left in the wake of ancient civilizations.
+The first industrial revolution and the power of motorized machines have tremendously amplified the destructive power of civilization.
+Moreover, the exploitation of coal probably saved Western civilization from collapse due to the scarcity in the 15th and 16th centuries of the main fuel that powered cities and industries: wood [26].

 Controlling the development of a society is impossible

-To return to Theodore Kaczynski, he states in the introduction:
+To return to Theodore Kaczynski, he specifies in the introduction:

-We want to believe it given the impressive number of references cited during the text.
-The book is divided into four chapters, and I will focus on the first chapter here.
+We are inclined to believe this given the impressive number of references cited throughout the text.
+The work is divided into four chapters, and I will focus here on the first.

-Based on numerous historical examples, Kaczynski supports the idea that it is impossible to rationally control the evolution of a society.
+Based on numerous historical examples, Kaczynski argues that it is impossible to rationally control the evolution of a society.

-Outside of these contexts where empirical evidence abounds, or where longer-term effects are at play, verified predictions — and thus the successful management of a society's development — are much rarer.
-In reality, failure is the norm.
+Outside of contexts in which abundant empirical evidence is available, or when longer-term effects are at issue, successful prediction-and therefore successful management of a society's development-is far more difficult.
+In fact, failure is the norm.

 […]

-This inability to control the development of a society increases with complexity.
-This explains, among other things, why complex societies — civilizations — have a ridiculous average life expectancy of 336 years.[27] compared to countless other cultures that have been maintained for several millennia (Bayaka, San, Hadza, Maasai, Australian Aboriginals, etc.).
-But that does not mean that multi-millennial non-state societies control their development.
-The more complex a society becomes — a rapidly growing population, the emergence of cities and the state, the emergence of cities and the state, the development of bureaucracy, modern technologies, a market system replacing traditional systems for the distribution of resources — the more the risk of collapse increases.
-However, technical progress could come to the rescue of the lost Leviathan.
+This inability to control the development of a society increases with its complexity.
+This explains, among other things, why complex societies—civilizations—have an average lifespan of a mere 336 years [27], compared to countless other cultures that have persisted for several millennia (BaYaka, San, Hadza, Maasai, Australian Aboriginals, etc.).
+However, this does not mean that non-state societies lasting for millennia control their development either.
+The more a society increases in complexity—rapid population growth, the emergence of cities and the state, the development of bureaucracy, modern technologies, a market system replacing traditional systems for resource distribution—the greater the risk of collapse.
+Nevertheless, technological progress could potentially come to the rescue of a faltering Leviathan.

-“Studies on urban development conducted by Luis Bettencourt of the Los Alamos National Laboratory in New Mexico support this thesis [of diminishing returns from innovation].
-The work of his research team suggests that an ever higher rate of innovation is needed to maintain the growth of cities and prevent stagnation or collapse, and in the long term this cannot be sustainable.[28].”
+"Studies on urban development conducted by Luis Bettencourt of the Los Alamos National Laboratory in New Mexico support this thesis [of diminishing returns on innovation].
+His research team's work suggests that an ever-increasing rate of innovation is required to sustain urban growth and prevent stagnation or collapse, and in the long term, this cannot be sustainable [28]."

-The phenomenal power of artificial intelligence—especially with the development of artificial general intelligence (GAI) or strong AI—could considerably increase this rate of innovation, and logically delay the collapse of industrial civilization.
-Such a scenario cannot be ruled out, especially as global AI specialists such as Jürgen Schmidhuber or Ilya Sutskever seem very confident in the advent of “this new form of life that will make us obsolete.[29].”
-But according to Kaczynski, there is no point in coming to this, it would be enough for AI to surpass humans only in certain specific technical areas for the work of the muscles and the brain to be rendered definitively useless for maintaining and expanding the technological system.
-What will happen to humans in this scenario?
-Nobody knows that.
+The phenomenal power of artificial intelligence—particularly with the development of Artificial General Intelligence (AGI) or strong AI—could significantly increase the rate of innovation and, logically, delay the collapse of industrial civilization.
+Such a scenario cannot be ruled out, especially since global AI experts like Jürgen Schmidhuber and Ilya Sutskever seem very confident in the advent of 'this new form of life that will make us obsolete [29].'
+However, according to Kaczynski, it wouldn’t even take that; it would suffice for AI to surpass humans in certain specific technical domains for the work of both muscles and brains to become permanently unnecessary for maintaining and expanding the technological system.
+What will become of humans in this scenario?
+No one knows.

-Kaczynski then quotes a passage from an op-ed published in 2000 in the magazine Wired by Bill Joy, co-founder and former chief scientific officer of the computer firm Sun Microsystems, who is worried about the potentially cataclysmic consequences of developing extraordinarily powerful technologies, in particular nanotechnology.
+Kaczynski then cites a passage from an op-ed published in 2000 in Wired magazine by Bill Joy, co-founder and former chief scientist of the tech firm Sun Microsystems, who expresses concern about the potentially cataclysmic consequences of developing extraordinarily powerful technology, particularly nanotechnology.

-“Unintended consequences [are] a well-known problem when it comes to the design and use of technology [...].
-The cause of many [unexpected repercussions] seems clear: the systems involved are complex, they involve interaction and feedback between numerous parties.
-Thus, any change made to such a system will cascade in a way that is difficult to predict; even more so when human actions are taken into account.”
+"[U]nintended consequences [are] a well-known problem with the design and use of technology ....
+The cause of many [unintended consequences] seems clear: The systems involved are complex, involving interaction among and feedback between many parts.
+Any changes to such a system will cascade in ways that are difficult to predict; this is especially true when human actions are involved."

-With the increase in inequality, unemployment, poverty, and the resulting anger, tensions are reaching new heights in industrial society.
-Instability is growing, and in response people are turning to authoritarian leaders who claim to have the ability to restore order, prosperity, and honor.
-What was true in the 20th century is just as true in the 21st.
-But the power of the great ancient emperors, of absolute monarchs from the 15th century and of the dictators of the 20th century fantasized in the collective imagination is in reality much more limited than we think.
+As inequality, unemployment, and poverty rise, so does the anger they generate, driving tensions in industrial society to unprecedented heights.
+Instability grows, and in response, people increasingly turn to authoritarian leaders who promise to restore order, prosperity, and dignity.
+What held true in the 20th century remains just as relevant in the 21st.
+Yet the power of ancient emperors, absolute monarchs from the 15th century onward, and 20th-century dictators—romanticized in the collective imagination—was, in reality, far more constrained than commonly assumed.

-“The revolutionary dictators of the 20th century, such as Hitler and Stalin, were arguably more powerful than the classical “absolute” monarchs, since the revolutionary nature of their regimes eliminated many of the traditional social structures — formal or informal — and of the customary constraints limiting the “legitimate” exercise of power by monarchs.
-But even the power of revolutionary dictators, in practice, was far from absolute.”
+"Revolutionary dictators of the 20th century, such as Hitler and Stalin, were probably more powerful than traditional "absolute" monarchs, because the revolutionary character of their regimes had done away with many of the traditional, formal or informal social structures and customary restraints that had curbed the "legitimate" monarchs' exercise of their power.
+But even the revolutionary dictators' power was in practice far less than absolute."

-Under Stalin, the Soviet Union “was unable to regulate its own workforce,” for example to prevent the untimely movement of workers who changed jobs at a high rate.
-The “Great Terror”[32] ” of the years 1937 and 1938, which, with one and a half million people arrested and 750,000 of them executed, was “the largest state massacre ever carried out in Europe in peacetime”, was by no means a process perfectly planned and masterfully orchestrated by Stalin.
-He was certainly the instigator, but “it was a process precipitously triggered by a frightened dictator, who quickly lost control of it.”
-Proof of the inconsistency of the Terror, it led to the elimination of “almost all trained and experienced officers from the upper ranks of the Soviet Army and Navy.”
-Weakened by Terror, the Soviet military apparatus was unable to withstand the onslaught of German forces. in 1941.
+Under Stalin, the Soviet Union was 'unable to regulate its own labor force,' as workers frequently changed jobs at a high rate, creating a chaotic labor market.
+The 'Great Terror [32]' of 1937 and 1938—during which 1.5 million people were arrested and 750,000 executed—was 'the largest state massacre ever carried out in Europe during peacetime.'
+However, it was far from a meticulously planned and masterfully orchestrated process by Stalin.
+While he was certainly its instigator, 'it was a process hastily initiated by a frightened dictator who quickly lost control.'
+The recklessness of the Terror is evident in its consequences: it led to the elimination of 'almost all trained and experienced officers in the upper ranks of the Soviet army and navy.'
+Weakened by the purges, the Soviet military was unable to withstand the assault of German forces in 1941."

-Kaczynski makes a similar analysis for the Nazi regime.
-During the 1930s, opposing the war effort and rearmament, the German working class prevented the reduction in the production of consumer goods required by the regime (the manufacture of everyday products hampered the production of weapons).
-In 1936, in the Münster region, popular resistance forced “the Nazis to put back in place the crucifixes they had removed from school buildings.”
-Moreover, many Wehrmacht generals probably felt that Hitler's crazy plans would bring Germany to ruin, and some of them went so far as to attempt to assassinate him, in particular by organizing a spectacular attack on July 20, 1944.
-Again and again, between 1938 and 1944, attempts were made to assassinate the Fuhrer.
-The latter would have had an “insolent chance” allowing him to be “always saved at the last moment by some fortuitous circumstance.”
+Kaczynski offers a comparable analysis of the Nazi regime.
+During the 1930s, opposing the war effort and rearmament, the German working class resisted the reduction in consumer goods production demanded by the regime (the production of everyday goods hindered arms manufacturing).
+In 1936, in the Münster region, popular resistance forced 'the Nazis to reinstall crucifixes they had removed from school buildings.'
+Moreover, many Wehrmacht generals likely felt that Hitler's delusional plans would lead Germany to ruin, and some went so far as to attempt his assassination, including the organization of a spectacular bombing on July 20, 1944.
+Between 1938 and 1944, multiple attempts were made to assassinate the Führer.
+Hitler himself was said to have had 'incredible luck,' always being 'saved at the last moment by some fortuitous circumstance.'"

-On the inability of civilizations to control their development, Kaczynski reports the words of an influential German writer and sociologist in the 20th century, Norbert Elias.
-The latter wrote that:
+On the inability of civilizations to control their development, Kaczynski cites the words of a prominent 20th-century German writer and sociologist, Norbert Elias.
+He wrote that:

 Considered one of the greatest historians of the 20th century, Fernand Braudel made a similar observation.

-In his text, Kaczynski mentions several political leaders and bureaucrats (Franklin D. Roosevelt, Harry S. Truman, Henry Kissinger, etc.) who themselves admitted that they did not have the power they are usually given.
-Henry Kissinger, a very influential American consultant and diplomat in the 20th century, said:
+Kaczynski mentions several political leaders and bureaucrats in his text (Franklin D. Roosevelt, Harry S. Truman, Henry Kissinger, etc.) who have admitted that they did not possess the power they are usually credited with.
+Henry Kissinger, a highly influential American consultant and diplomat in the 20th century, stated:

-For his part, Harry S. Truman, Roosevelt's successor to the presidency of the United States in 1945, said:
+For his part, Harry S. Truman, Roosevelt's successor as President of the United States in 1945, declared:

-“The President may have great powers granted to him by the Constitution, or under certain laws passed by the United States Congress; but the President's main power is to summon people, and to try to convince them to do what they should normally do without having to be persuaded.
-That's what I spend most of my time doing.
-That's what the president's powers come down to.”
+"The President may have a great many powers given to him in the Constitution, and may have powers under certain laws which are given to him by the Congress of the United States ; but the principal power that the President has is to bring people in and try to persuade them to do what they ought to do without persuasion.
+That’s what I spend most of my time doing.
+That’s what the powers of the President amount to."

-Even those who govern seem to be fully aware of their powerlessness in giving precise and desired direction to the evolution of society.
-So why do politicians covet the throne if the inability of a government to control the development of a society is a consensus among elites?
-What legitimacy can we still give to a government in this case?
-This should seriously question us about the true role of the state and international institutions.
-What are their real goals?
-Is their power used to ensure the safety and improve the well-being of the people in the long term?
-Do they really have the means to achieve this goal?
-Isn't the effective range of this power limited to defending the short-term interests of the elites at the top of the hierarchy?
+Even those in power seem fully aware of their inability to steer the course of society in any specific, deliberate direction.
+So why do politicians seek the throne if the consensus among elites is that governments cannot control the development of society?
+What legitimacy can a government still claim in this context?
+These questions should prompt us to seriously reconsider the true role of the state and international institutions.
+What are their real objectives?
+Does their power truly serve to ensure long-term security and well-being for the people?
+Do they actually have the means to achieve these goals?
+Or is the reach of their power limited to safeguarding the short-term interests of the elites at the top?

-“It's important to understand that many of the reductions in inequality during the 20th century were caused either by wars or by political reactions to wars that were fought in a bit of an emergency.
-Reducing inequalities is not a quiet consequence of the parliamentary democratic process.[34].”
+"It is crucial to recognize that much of the reduction in inequality during the 20th century was driven either by wars or by political responses to those wars, often made under urgent circumstances.
+The reduction of inequality was not a calm, natural outcome of the parliamentary democratic process [34]."

-Later in the first chapter, Kaczynski lashes out at techies who believe that technical power and the possibility of control (to improve society) follow the same upward curve.
-However, their discourse is not based on any serious factual demonstration, but on a simple belief — technology would be intrinsically good (for the most bewildered among them), like Kevin Kelly, the founder of the magazine.
-Wired); or the technology would be neutral (for most others).
-During his work to anatomize industrial society, the sociologist and historian Jacques Ellul demonstrated that technology was not neutral.[36].
+Further into the first chapter, Kaczynski critiques the technophiles who believe that technological power and the ability to control (and improve society) follow the same upward trajectory.
+However, their argument is based not on solid evidence but on a mere belief—that technology is inherently good (for the more naïve among them, like Kevin Kelly, the founder of Wired magazine), or that technology is neutral (as most others contend).
+In his analysis of industrial society, sociologist and historian Jacques Ellul demonstrated that technology is not neutral [36].

 Kaczynski continues: